Below are both hard skills and soft skills that can help you boost your resume and find a high-paying job in a post-COVID-19 world.

 When everyone started working remotely, the world needed a digital transformation and fast.
 Skills like web development and coding will help us build the digital infrastructure required to support a stay-at-home world.
 With the right skills, you can help keep digital businesses smoothly running during and after the crisis — a fundamental goal to keep the economy going.

-There are a variety of web design and coding courses at Coursera.
+There is a variety of web design and coding courses at Coursera.